-More than two thirds of capital funding in the RTP goes to projects that partner agencies identified as safety projects (■), and roughly half of the total capital budget goes toward projects that are on the high-injury network (■), which includes the relatively small share of roads and intersections where most of the serious crashes in the region occur.
-A smaller share of the near-term (2023-30) RTP spending is devoted to safety projects than of the total budget, which suggests that there may be additional opportunities to prioritize near-term investments in safety.
+More than two thirds of capital funding in the RTP goes to projects that partner agencies identified as projects that address safety issues (■).
+More than half of the total capital budget goes toward projects that are on the high-injury network (■), which includes the relatively small share of roads and intersections where most of the serious crashes in the region occur.
+A higher share of investments that aim to address safety on the high injury network are planned in the long term (49 percent) than the near term (40 percent).